apalache-mc/apalache/docs/src/apalache/running.md

 ## Module lookup

-Apalache uses [the SANY parser](https://lamport.azurewebsites.net/tla/tools.html), which is the standard parser of TLC and TLA+ Toolbox.
-By default, SANY is looking for the modules in the current working directory and in the Java package `tla2sany.StandardModules`, which is usually provided by the `tla2tools.jar` that is included in the Java classpath.
+Apalache uses [the SANY parser](https://lamport.azurewebsites.net/tla/tools.html), which is the standard parser of TLC and the TLA+ Toolbox.
+By default, SANY is looking for modules (in this order) in

-In addition to the modules in the current working directory, Appalache provides

-- a small standard library (located in `$APALACHE_HOME/src/tla`), and
-- support for additional source directories specified in the environment variable `TLA_PATH`. `TLA_PATH` should be a list of paths to directories separated by `:`.

-(Directories in the `TLA_PATH` are provided to SANY via the `TLA-Library` Java system variable.)

-So the module lookup order in Apalache is as follows:

 1. The current working directory.
-1. The directory `$APALACHE_HOME/src/tla`.
+1. The directory containing the main TLA+ file passed on the CLI.
-1. The directories specified in the environment variable `TLA_PATH`.
+1. A small Apalache standard library (bundled from `$APALACHE_HOME/src/tla`).
-1. The Java package `tla2sany.StandardModules`.
+1. The Java package `tla2sany.StandardModules` (usually provided by the `tla2tools.jar` that is included in the Java classpath).

 __Note:__ To let TLA+ Toolbox and TLC know about the Apalache modules, include `$APALACHE_HOME/src/tla` in the lookup directories, as explained by Markus Kuppe for